 Applicants to our program must be committed to their own personal growth as well as their professional and academic development.

 The school counseling track is accredited by:

-Both School and Clinical Mental Health tracks are nationally accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP).
+Both School and Clinical Mental Health tracks are nationally accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP)as of 2001.